-Moses opens the 32nd chapter of Deuteronomy speaking about the nourishing effect of Yahweh’s Word, His Promise;
+For instance, Moses opens the 32nd chapter of Deuteronomy speaking about the nourishing effect of Yahweh’s Word, His Promise:

 Even going all the way back, before the time of Yeshua, the Name, by Rabbinic tradition, having no scriptural support whatever, was only allowed to be spoken by the High Priest in the Temple on Yom Kippur.
-Since the destruction of the Temple, the name fell out of use completely, to the extent that the correct pronunciation of YHVH is no longer even certain (Hebrew was written using only consonants without vowels).
-Even the word "God," which is a title, is forbidden to even be written by many Jews, because it hits too close to home.
-Instead they will insert a ridiculous contracted substitute - "G-d."
+Since the destruction of the Temple, the name fell out of use completely, to the extent that the correct pronunciation of YHVH is no longer even totally certain (Hebrew was written using only consonants without vowels).
+Even the word "God," which is a title, and when written in English is forbidden to be written by many Jews.
+Instead, they will insert an absurd contracted substitute using no vowels - "G-d."

 Erasing God's Holy Name from Holy Writ does not come from the teachings of God, but from the teachings of men.
 Believers are encouraged to use the name, know the name, call upon the name, and sanctify the name.
 The speaking of God's Holy Name has only one scriptural prohibition attached to it.
 The English translation is usually rendered, "You shall not take the name of the Lord your God in vain.